joshgerdes/jekyll-uno/_drafts/microsoft-azure-high-level-scaffold.md

 * **Governance and regulatory compliance:** Maintaining consistency across resources helps identify deviation from agreed-upon policies.
 * **Automation:** In addition to making resources easier for IT to manage, a proper organizational scheme allows you to take advantage of automation as part of resource creation, operational monitoring, and the result of DevOps processes.

 **Workload optimization:** Tagging can help identify patterns and resolve broad issues.
 A tag can also help determine the assets required to support a single workload.
-Tagging all assets associated with each workload enables more profound analysis of your mission-critical workloads to make sound architectural decisions.
+Tagging all assets associated with each workload enables a more profound analysis of your mission-critical workloads to make sound architectural decisions.

 ### Tagging Types